 Note: as this project is investigating invertebrates, Institutional Animal Care and Use Committee (IACUC) protocols are not applicable.

 A principal question this research seeks to resolve in support of U.S. Coast Guard decision makers leading spill response in Unified Command to an Arctic maritime is: Disperse or Burn?
 Is one strategy more toxic at different times of year due to sunlight?
 Despite some of the benefits dispersants and in-situ burning appear to have in oil spill mitigation, opinions on the utilization of these strategies are polarized, and the issue requires careful consideration and study.
-The presence of continuous sunlight in the summer months potentially confounds our knowledge of the seasonal toxic effects that these treatment strategies pose in comparison to no action.
+The presence of continuous sunlight in the summer months potentially confounds existing knowledge of the seasonal toxic effects that these treatment strategies pose in comparison to no action.

 Accordingly, the goal of this project is to understand which response method (dispersants vs in-situ burning) has a greater effect on Arctic mussel toxicity and whether the extreme seasonal differences in sunlight cause each response strategy to be more toxic in the summer than in the winter.
-In order to achieve this goal, the research team has planned for project methodology to proceed in six phases.

-Accordingly, concluding aspects of the project previously planned to conclude in Program Year 6 are now planned to conclude in ADAC program Year 7.
+Accordingly, concluding aspects of the project are previously planned to conclude in ADAC program Year 6, now shifted to Year 7.
 These are:

-Start in ADAC Program Year 6, conclude in ADAC Program Year 7:

-Phase 2: Conduct physiological and biochemical assays
+Phase 2: Conclude physiological and biochemical assays

 Phase 3: Perform metabolomics analysis

 Phase 4: Profile chemical constituencies of water-accommodated petroleum and photo-degraded petroleum

-Start and conclude in Program Year 7:
+Phase 5 will conclude in Program Year 7 as previously planned.
+Details follow.

-Phase 5: Synthesize data and prepare knowledge products